Tibia

-The tibia (/ˈtɪbiə/; : tibiae /ˈtɪbii/ or tibias), also known as the shinbone or shankbone, is the larger, stronger, and anterior (frontal) of the two bones in the leg below the knee in vertebrates (the other being the fibula, behind and to the outside of the tibia); it connects the knee with the ankle.
+The tibia (/ˈtɪbiə/; : tibiae /ˈtɪbii/ or tibias), also known as the shinbone, shankbone or simply the shin, is the larger, stronger, and anterior (frontal) of the two bones in the leg below the knee in vertebrates (the other being the fibula, behind and to the outside of the tibia); it connects the knee with the ankle.
 The tibia is found on the medial side of the leg next to the fibula and closer to the median plane.
 The tibia is connected to the fibula by the interosseous membrane of leg, forming a type of fibrous joint called a syndesmosis with very little movement.
 The tibia is named for the flute tibia.
 It is the second largest bone in the human body, after the femur.
 The leg bones are the strongest long bones as they support the rest of the body.

 Structure

 In human anatomy, the tibia is the second largest bone after the femur.
 As in other vertebrates the tibia is one of two bones in the lower leg, the other being the fibula, and is a component of the knee and ankle joints.
 The tibia together with the fibula make up the front part of the leg, between the knee and the ankle, known as the shin.

 The ossification or formation of the bone starts from three centers, one in the shaft and one in each extremity.

 The tibia is categorized as a long bone and is as such composed of a diaphysis and two epiphyses.
 The diaphysis is the midsection of the tibia, also known as the shaft or body.
 While the epiphyses are the two rounded extremities of the bone; an upper (also known as superior or proximal) closest to the thigh and a lower (also known as inferior or distal) closest to the foot.
 The tibia is most contracted in the lower third and the distal extremity is smaller than the proximal.